-With the impending flood of Valentine’s themed everything this month, something to consider in the world of addiction is how dating fits into it, and tools for coping with addiction in relationships.
+With the impending flood of Valentine’s themed everything this month, something to consider in the world of addiction is how dating fits into addictive behaviors, and tools for coping with addiction in relationships.
 Can you have a healthy relationship with an addict?
+Will addiction couples counseling be able to help?
 Does love really conquer all?
 When should someone in addiction recovery start dating again?
 This article seeks to answer these and other questions regarding the whirlwind that is dating and addiction.

 If you find yourself romantically inclined towards an active addict or someone in recovery, before taking the plunge, take a step back to really consider things.
 For instance, if you believe addiction is a weakness of character, or you are looking for something casual, or you think you can fix your partner with love, don’t get involved.
 If you believe these things and you’re already in the thick of it, do both of you a favor and end whatever you’re doing.
 Though that’s easier said than done, the bottom line is, dating someone in recovery or active addiction means prioritizing their recovery over everything and dealing with the consequences of their past (or present) in ways you may not be ready to take on.